Fast approximate estimation of conditional Shapley values when using a linear explainer: Introduction

 \section{Introduction}

-We introduce an efficient procedure for the estimation of conditional Shapley values when we have mixed type of covariates and we want to use a linear explainer to obtain the Shapley values.
+We introduce three efficient procedures for the estimation of conditional Shapley values when we have mixed types of covariates.
+We use a linear explainer to obtain the Shapley values.
 The linear explainer fits multiple linear regression models with different subsets of covariates to the predictions of the model.
 This technique accounts for covariate dependence when estimating the Shapley values.
 However, when using exact calculations, the number of models that needs to be estimated is $2^p$ models, which becomes more and more computationally demanding to estimate when the number of covariates, $p$, becomes large.
-In this paper we show that we can fit thousands of different linear regression models \textit{approximately} at the same time and do this relatively fast.
+In this paper we show that we can fit thousands of different linear regression models \textit{approximately} or exactly at the same time and do this relatively fast.
 We need to exploit the sparseness of the \textit{joint} precision matrix.
 Sparse matrix algebra exploits that the matrix involved has many 0s.

+Our main contributions are \begin{itemize} \item We suggest two approximate methods for estimating all submodels of a linear model fast.
+We provide convergence proofs, showing that the methods are convergent as the tuning parameter grows/shrinks. \item We suggest one fast and exact method for estimating all submodels of a linear model. \item We provide several numerical studies comparing the output from our algorithms with the output from the shapr R-package available on CRAN.
+The estimated Shapley values by our new methods are equal to or better than the estimates from the shapr package, but our methods can be much faster. \end{itemize}

-We derive a result that has an approximative expression as solution and use this result to derive a fast estimation procedure.
-The result states that one can fit submodels of a linear regression model approximately by adding large numbers to the diagonal of the precision (i.e. inverse covariance) matrix of the original model with all covariates.
+In the first approximate method, one can fit submodels of a linear regression model approximately by adding large numbers to the diagonal of the precision (i.e. inverse covariance) matrix of the original model with all covariates.

+In the second method, we alter the design matrix by multiplying it with a projection matrix, so that the corrected model is distributed as an intrinsic Gaussian Markov Random Field.
+By proper treatment, we can approximately obtain the constrained parameter estimates.

+In the third and final method, we show that we can drop the 0-constrained parameters and only estimate the remaining parameters.
+The method is therefore without approximations.

+For conditional Shapley values, the main package for obtaining Shapley value estimates is the shapr-package \citep{jullum2025shapr}.
+This package is therefore the natural competitor to our work.
+For the marginal Shapley values, there are numerous packages and software implementations available.
+As our goal is to estimate conditional Shapley values, we compare our work to shapr.

+There is a related method implemented in the leaps R package \citep{leapsPackage}.
+It performs best subset variable selection, which is a different problem.
+The underlying Fortran code (by Allan Miller) uses a branch-and-bound algorithm based on the original ideas by \cite{Furnival1974}.
+The package avoids estimating all submodels.
+In our problem, however, we need to estimate \textit{all} submodels and not only the best ones.